daviskregers/notes/git/22-conficting-merge-and-resolution.md

 	file.orig

- davis@davis-arch  ~/projects/learning-git/project   master ✚ >M<  git commit -am "merge conflict"
-[master fa79281] merge conflict davis@davis-arch  ~/projects/learning-git/project   master  git status
+  master ✚ >M<  git commit -am "merge conflict" [master fa79281] merge conflict master  git status
 On branch master
 Untracked files:
   (use "git add <file>..." to include in what will be committed)